yutkin/News-Aggregator/README.md

-## Classification and aggregation of news articles.
+## Classification and aggregation of russian news articles.
 University coursework.